Russian Bombshell Anastasiya Kvitko Looks Incredibly Chic In A Tight-Fitting Outfit

 A few folks wanted to know where Anastasiya got her sweater, as they thought it looked comfortable.

-Fans of Anastasiya were blessed today since the stunner shared a video earlier where she flaunted her hourglass curves while advertising for Bang Energy and rocking an itty-bitty blue and white bikini.
+Fans of Anastasiya were blessed today since the stunner shared a video earlier where she flaunted her hourglass curves while advertising for Bang Energy and rocking an itty-bitty blue-and-white bikini.
 That post earned more than 589,000 views.